singharyan1007/Editor-MD/README.md

 ### Info
--Built using ReactJS
+- Built using ReactJS
--Deployed by ▲ Vercel
+- Deployed by ▲ Vercel